Short Story Incubator

-Among the achievements by writers in the program’s first two years:
+Among the achievements by writers in the program’s first five years:

 “The Short Story Incubator gave me the confidence to acknowledge and respect my own point of view.
 More than anything, the Incubator made me willing to take my seat at the table.
 And now I'm developing a collection.”